Elementor

 Add a “Flyout” button

-When you add a “Flyout” button to your page, and you have the Mobile Flyout add-on installed, the button will open the Flyout panel, as described here.
+To be able to create a Flyout button, first install the Mobile Flyout add-on.
+When you then add a “Flyout” button to your page, the button will open the Flyout panel, as described here.

 Add a “Submit” button

-When you add a “Submit” button to your page, and you have the Submit Button add-on installed, the button will redirect to the page specified in the “Listing Page” field.
+To be able to create a Submit button, first install the Submit button add-on.
+When you then add a “Submit” button to your page, the button will redirect to the page specified in the “Listing Page” field.
 When facets have selections, they will be included in the redirect.

 The Submit button widget is a convenient alternative to adding the Submit button manually or with a shortcode.